sgjava/jpavsdbutils/README.md

 This isn't just a rounding error it's a substantial difference!
-There may be some tweaks to get JPA to perform better, but when you are looking at Internet scale application this can be a big problem.
+There may be some tweaks to get JPA to perform better, but when you are looking at Internet scale applications this can be a big problem.
 I'll profile the tests to see exactly where JPA is slowing down since it doesn't appear to be CPU bound.